huxoll/recipes/Yummy_Salmon.md

 ## Ingredients

 1. 4-20 oz.
 Slab o' Salmon
-2. 1 cSoy Sauce (Reduced salt for ever so slightly healthier version)
+2. 1+ c Soy Sauce (reduced salt for ever so slightly healthier version)
 3. 1/2 c Sugar

 ## Recipe

 1. Place salmon in a baking vessel, deep enough to cover the fish and room for slop.
-2. Cover with soy sauce (I know, it uses a lot, but it'll be OK.)
+2. Cover with soy sauce (I know, it uses a lot, but it'll be OK.).
+You want all the flesh submerged.
 3. Add sugar slowly and stir it in until it stops dissolving.
 4. Marinate for at least 30 minutes.
 5. Preheat oven to 425F.